gokselaktas/LibraryManagementSystem/README.md

-# Library Management System - Akbank Python Bootcamp Project
+# Akbank Python Bootcamp Project
+## Library Management System

 This repository contains the Library Management System project developed for the Global AI Hub's Python Bootcamp in collaboration with Akbank.
 The project demonstrates the application of object-oriented programming principles in Python to manage a collection of books.